dwyl/learn-tape/front-end-with-tape.md

 });
 ```

-So let's break down what happens here:
+Let's break down what happens here:
 We call our increment function with invalid input

 ```js
 frontEndCode.increment('not a number');
 ```

-So we now hope that, as the code in our `script.js` suggests, the div with the
+We now hope that, as the code in our `script.js` suggests, the div with the
 class `error` should now have a text node inside which says "Error: Argument
 passed to increment was not a number".